 One of the first TWS earphones on our list is TrueCapsule Wireless Earbuds by SoundPEATS.
 The earphones bear a slight resemblance to the Apple AirPods and similar to them.
 These are also light and compact.
 The battery life is quite decent.
 The TrueCapsule gives a battery life of around 4 hours, with the charging case providing an additional battery of around 24 hours.

 Even though the TrueCapsule Wireless Earbuds are priced less than $50, that doesn't mean the company has cut down on features.
-For starters, it comes with a touch-sensitive surface, Bluetooth 5.0, the voice assistant of your choice and is compatible with both Android and iOS phones.
+For starters, it comes with a touch-sensitive surface, Bluetooth 5.0, the voice assistant of your choice, and is compatible with both Android and iOS phones.

 It's unfair to expect the TrueCapsule to sound like their premium counterparts, but the good news is that they sound great for their price.
 Plus, the mic is good and allows great call quality.
 It is these two qualities that many users have echoed in their reviews on Amazon.

-If we talk numbers, these buds have more than two thousand reviews with more then 65% rating them 5-stars on Amazon.
 The only thing you need to look out for is the touch controls, which can turn out to be a bit wonky at times.

 Another pair of stylish and feature-packed TWS earphones are the Aukey True Wireless Earbuds.
 They come with Bluetooth 5.0, touch-sensitive buttons, and have a cumulative battery life of 25 hours.
 Interesting, right?
 The charging case has a slim profile, which makes it easy to carry on trouser and jacket pockets.